WeilonYing/weilonying.github.io/_posts/2019-09-14-weilons-unsw-course-reviews-computer-science.md

 *Now known as COMP2511 Object-Oriented Design & Programming.*

-I did this course in the Semester 1, 2016.
+I did this course in Semester 1, 2016.

 Compulsory CSE course.
 You'll be learning object-oriented programming (OOP) and techniques to design and implement complex programs.